haskell-servant/haskell-servant.github.io/tutorial/api-type.md

 Four content-types are provided out-of-the-box by the core *servant* package:
 `JSON`, `PlainText`, `FormUrlEncoded` and `OctetStream`.
-If for some obscure reason you wanted one of your endpoints to make your user data available under those 4 formats, you would write the API type as below.
+If for some obscure reason you wanted one of your endpoints to make your user data available under those 4 formats, you would write the API type as below:

 ``` haskell
 type UserAPI = "users" :> Get '[JSON, PlainText, FormUrlEncoded, OctetStream] [User]